Karla T. Huebner, Ph.D.

 Dr. Huebner teaches the history of European and American art 1750-present.
-She also teaches the introductory Art History survey, Women in Art, Approaches (a methodologies course), and, from time to time, courses in ancient art (Bronze Age Aegean, Greek, and Roman).
+She also teaches the introductory Art History survey, Women in Art, Approaches (a methodologies course), and has additionally taught ancient art (Bronze Age Aegean, Greek, and Roman).
 She emphasizes understanding art in its historical context, with attention to both canonical and marginalized artists.

 Magnetic Woman: Toyen and the Surrealist Erotic.
 University of Pittsburgh Press, 2020.